 To achieve long-term success, it is essential that we pursue a responsible approach to business.
 We expect our employees to act professionally, with integrity and in compliance with applicable laws, regulations, due diligence requirements and industry standards.
 Sustainability issues are an integral part of our risk review process.

-It is vital that we operate responsibly and demonstrate a high degree of risk awareness in all our business activities.
+We consider it vital to operate responsibly and demonstrate a high degree of risk awareness in all our business activities.
 The appropriate consideration of environmental and social aspects is therefore an integral part of our internal risk assessment.